radLad-gh/journal/README.md

 # Project Summary:
  command-line prompt for entering information that is appended to a day-specific .txt file at a designated location.

+# Functions:
+Write():
+ Allows you to create an entry that is filed by date in the appropriate directory branch Search():
+ Allows you to search files within a specified month for a chosen keyword.
+It then returns a list of the files that contain the keyword as well as the option to open them sequentially, after which the program terminates.

 # IMPORTANT!
 The python script was written and tested on a Windows 10 system and no other.